 - budget ($): Cleeves Cottage

-Overall, Old City is the best area to stay in Bristol for tourist due to its central location with a widest range of accommodation options.
-If you book a hotel here, you will be located in the heart of action, within easy walking distance to city’s most famous tourist atractions, as well as some of the best shopping, dining, and nightlife in the city.
+Overall, Old City is the best area to stay in Bristol for the first-time travelers due to its central location with a widest range of accommodation options.
+If you book a hotel here, you will be located in the middle of the action.